-attempt to measure differential effects of BTB on individuals with records vs. those without by considering impacts on residents of high-crime vs. low-crime neighborhoods.
-They find positive effects of BTB on employment in high-crime neighborhoods and argue that minority men benefit from the law overall, despite negative impacts on some sub-groups highlighted in Doleac and Hansen (2019).
+Doleac and Hansen (2020) evaluate the effects of BTB on employment using data from the Current Population Survey and variation in the timing of state and local BTB laws.
+They show that BTB decreased employment rates for young, low-skill black and Hispanic men.
+Because a portion of these individuals have previous convictions, these results should be interpreted as evidence that any negative effects of BTB on minority men without a record outweigh any positive effects on those with one.
+On the other hand, Shoag and Veuger (2016) attempt to measure differential effects of BTB on individuals with records versus those without by considering impacts on residents of high-crime versus low-crime neighborhoods.
+They find positive effects of BTB on employment in high-crime neighborhoods and argue that minority men benefit from the law overall, despite negative impacts on some subgroups highlighted in Doleac and Hansen (2020).

 Most closely related to this paper, Jackson and Zhao (2017) also use unemployment insurance records to study a 2010 BTB reform in Massachusetts.
 They compare individuals with a record to those who will have one in the future in a difference-in-differences framework and correct for diverging trends between the two groups using propensity score methods.
-Due to confidentiality considerations, Jackson and Zhao (2017) also deal strictly with cell means containing 20 or more individuals grouped by treatment status, location of residence, and age.
-Their results suggest BTB lowered ex-offender's employment by 2.4 p.p. and quarterly earnings by \$300, which they interpret as the effect of ex-offenders seeking better working conditions and wages after the reform.
+Because of confidentiality considerations, Jackson and Zhao (2017) also deal strictly with cell means containing 20 or more individuals grouped by treatment status, location of residence, and age.
+Their results suggest that BTB lowered ex-offender's employment by 2.4 percentage points and quarterly earnings by \$300, which they interpret as the effect of ex-offenders seeking better working conditions and wages after the reform.

-I contribute to this existing literature by estimating the effects of a far-reaching BTB law on ex-offenders specifically with individual-level administrative data and by adding new evidence of ex-offenders' strategic application patterns and industry choices.
+I contribute to this existing literature by estimating the effects of a farreaching BTB law on ex-offenders specifically with individual-level administrative data and by adding new evidence of ex-offenders' strategic application patterns and industry choices.
 My results do not necessarily conflict with many of those in the literature discussed above, which study different populations and laws.
 I will defer a more complete reconciliation, however, until after I have described the institutions, data, and results.